Mithrananthapuram Trimurti Temple

-Deities

-Shiva, Vishnu and Brahma as primary deities of the complex.
-Brahma is in a sitting posture and Vishnu is in a standing posture.
-All deities are facing east.
-Ganesh and Nagaraja are sub-deities.

 History

 No authentic records are there to know the origin and antiquity of the temple.
 Previously this temple was a subsidiary unit of Padmanabhaswamy Temple.
 The administrators of Travancore kingdom used to worship in the temple before they took any important decisions pertaining to Ananthashayanam.
 According to Syanandura Purana, the temple was constructed in its present form in the year 1168 A.D.
 Historical records show that the temple was renovated in the year 1196 A.D. and some land was submitted to the deities in 1344 AD.
 The temple was again renovated in the year 1748 by Maharaja Marthanda Varma.
 Earlier, the temple was under the control of Ettara Yogam.
 Now temple administration is vested with the Travancore Devaswom Board.
 From the very beginning, the administration of this temple was jointly supervised by the Travancore kings.